WordPress Multisite User Management

 Under My Sites > Network Admin > Sites, select one site to which you would like to give a user access.
 Select the Users pane, then enter the username and choose the user level:

 You can repeat these steps for any sites to which this user should be added.
-Then, when the user logs into one of the sites, they can navigate to the administration screens for any sites for which they have Contributor access or higher.
+Then, when the user logs into one of the sites, they can navigate to the administration screens for multiple websites for which they have Contributor access or higher.

 Multisite User Management WordPress Plugins

-There are many reasons you may decide to use WordPress Multisite, and no two sites have exactly the same needs.
+There are many reasons you may decide to use a WordPress Multisite plugin, and no two sites have exactly the same needs.
 It is likely that you will need to extend the capabilities of WordPress Multisite using plugins in order to manage users in the way you wish.
 In this section we will cover several plugins that help with User Management for WordPress Multisites.

 WP Multisite User Sync